Be Responsible with your Voice

 The reviews are riddled with comments like, “Terrible rug!
 Won’t stop shedding!” and “I had to return this rug because there is something wrong with it.
 It’s shedding all over the place!”

 Now, admittedly, with my background, I know fun facts about textiles and fiber.
-I know, for example, that wool fiber rugs shed a lot.
+I know, for example, that hand tufted wool rugs shed a lot.
 As in A LOT, a lot—sometimes, for years.

 You may know this, as well.
 And, if so, I am glad you are armed with pertinent data to inform your rug buying choices.